concept-plus/fda-go-design/README.md

 _See the [FDA-GO Local Deployment Guide](./LOCAL_INSTALLATION.md)_

-## Testing

-Running `grunt test` will execute the unit tests with karma.

 # License

 FDA-GO is licensed under the MIT license.
 For full details see the [LICENSE](./LICENSE.md) on github.